Turbulent scaling law in Ogata K\=orin's Red and White Plum Blossoms: Structure function

 \section{Structure function}

 First we define the luminance increment as

 Then the $p$-th order structure function of the luminance is defined by

 where $\langle \cdot \rangle$ denotes a spatial average.
 Here we assume that the luminance is locally homogeneous and isotropic.
 Hence there is only $r = |\vec{r}|$ on the left hand side of Eq.~(\ref{stf}).
-We calculate the structure functions in the two square regions, S1 and S2, indicated in Fig.~\ref{f:mono}.
+We calculate the structure functions in the three square regions, S1, S2 and S3, indicated in Fig.~\ref{f:mono}.
+The regions S1 and S2 are in the flowing river and the region S3 is in the bark of the plum-tree trunk.
 The regions' coordinates are listed in Table \ref{ts}.
-The spatial average is taken with respect to $\vec{x}$ in S1 or S2.
+The spatial average is taken with respect to $\vec{x}$ in each region.
 The separation vector is set to either $\vec{r} = (r, 0)$ or $(0, r)$.
-We take the averages over those two different directions of $\vec{r}$ and over all the instances in which both points $\vec{x}$ and $\vec{x} + \vec{r}$ are within S1 or S2.
+We take the averages over those two different directions of $\vec{r}$ and over all the instances in which both points $\vec{x}$ and $\vec{x} + \vec{r}$ are within each region.

 The structure functions for $p = 2, 4$ and $6$ calculated in this manner are shown in Fig.~\ref{f:stf}.
-We here focus on those even-order functions since they converge more quickly than odd-order ones.
+We here focus on those even-order functions since they converge more quickly than odd-order ones (the third-order function with and without the absolute value is discussed in the Appendix \ref{s:3}).
 For the range of $r$ where we expect a power-law scaling, let us go back to Fig.~\ref{f:spc} in which the luminance spectrum is close to the OC scaling roughly in $0.2 \le k \le 1 $ (with the unit [$(\text{pixel})^{-1}$]).
-This wavenumber range corresponds to $6 \le r \le 30$ (with the unit [pixel]).
+This wavenumber range corresponds to $6 \le r \le 30$ (with the unit [pixel]), which are between the two vertical dotted lines in Fig.~\ref{f:stf}.

 In this range of $r$, the second-order structure function, $S_2(r)$, in Fig.~\ref{f:stf}(a) is roughly consistent with the OC scaling, which is now $r^{2/3}$.
 Let us recall that, if the OC scaling holds for the $p$-th order structure functions, the dimensional analysis yields $S_p(r) \propto r^{p/3}$ (see, e.g., Ref.~\onlinecite{gy13}).
 Therefore $S_2(r)$ confirms that the luminance follows roughly the OC scaling.